 The early part of the 21st century saw Argonne’s primary mission transition away from nuclear energy and diversify into a broader range of energy types and storage.
 The laboratory’s former western campus, Argonne-West, became the Idaho National Laboratory in 2005.

 The next year, in 2006, Argonne developed another national user facility, the Argonne Leadership Computing Facility (ALCF).
 At the ALCF, scientists have used several generations of supercomputers to carry out modeling and simulation experiments of materials, climate, diseases, and other phenomena and substances.
-These computers have included Intrepid (a 1-petaflop IBM Blue Gene/P supercomputer), Mira (a 10-petaflop IBM Blue Gene/Q), Theta (a 100-petaflop Cray supercomputer) and the upcoming Aurora, which will be the world’s first exascale supercomputer.
+These supercomputers have included the 557-teraflop Intrepid, 10-petaflop Mira, 15.6-petaflop Theta and the upcoming Aurora, which will be Argonne’s first exascale supercomputer.
 Recently, artificial intelligence and machine learning have become major topics of interest as scientists seek new ways to improve the accuracy and speed of their models of systems as tiny as viruses and as big as galaxies.

 The ALCF was not the only user facility that began operations at Argonne in the mid-2000s.
 The laboratory also built the Center for Nanoscale Materials, one of five Nanoscale Science Research Centers in the nation.
 Research at the CNM has led to the development of everything from ultrananocrystalline diamond films for artificial retinas and accelerators to specialized sponges that can soak up enormous quantities of spilled oil.